Global shares end flat, closing out strong week

 NEW YORK Stock markets around the world closed flat on Friday as early gains failed to hold through the session, though the upward trend in equities continued and Alibaba soared in its historic U.S. trading debut.

-Alibaba Group (BABA.N), one of the biggest IPOs ever, ended up 38 percent at $93.89 on massive volume.
+Alibaba Group, one of the biggest IPOs ever, ended up 38 percent at $93.89 on massive volume.
 However, because the Chinese online retailer's stock is traded on the New York Stock Exchange and is not an S&P 500 component, its gains were not reflected in major indexes.

 The day's early gains, which took the Dow and S&P 500 to fresh records, came after Scotland voted to remain in the UK, removing the risk that independence would sow financial, economic and political uncertainty during months of negotiations.